J22Pregbaha/was-a-mistake/react-node/README.md

 npm start
 ```

-It is important to note that auth-back is set to run on port 8000 while auth-front is set to run on port 3000 and mail-node is set to run on port 8080
+It is important to note that auth-back is set to run on port 8000, auth-front is set to run on port 3000, content is set to run on port 8001 and mail-node is set to run on port 8080

 ## Technologies